VedaHighPass/veda-qt-highpass-client/README.md

 프로젝트 클론
 git clone https://github.com/VedaHighPass/veda-qt-highpass-client.git
 cd veda-qt-highpass-client/qtclient

-demo_vars.h 파일 작성
+### demo_vars.h 파일 작성
 아래 예시를 참고하여 demo_vars.h 파일 생성:
+/*
+  Copyright (c) 2022 - Tőkés Attila

+  This file is part of SmtpClient for Qt.

+  SmtpClient for Qt is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

+  SmtpClient for Qt is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.

+  See the LICENCE file for more details.
+*/
 #ifndef DEMO_VARS_H
 #define DEMO_VARS_H